-In a surprise move as we predicted the Modi-Shah duo are capable of, Bhupendra Patel a relatively unknown face compared to the names of big leaders who were eyeing the CM berth has been selected as the next CM of Gujarat.
-He is the MLA from Ghatlodia assembly of Ahmedabad City, once the seat of the previous CM Anandiben Patel.
+In a surprise move, Bhupendra Patel a relatively unknown face compared to the names of big leaders who were eyeing the CM berth was selected as the next CM of Gujarat.

 The BJP will be counting upon Bhupendra Patel to lead them to victory next year and allay any anger/anti-incumbency against the BJP after more than 20 years of running Gujarat

 The Saffron party is still the firm favorite to win the state due to the popularity of PM Modi in the state+ the strong organization of the party despite ruling the state for more than 2 decades.

 The Congress party is still in a state of chaos and is leaderless in the state.
 It is unable to even inspire enthusiasm among its own workers and leaders who feel that Delhi has given up on them and thus is unable to take advantage of any anti-incumbency.
 Its pathetic results in the recent municipal elections showcase the sad state of the party

 On one side, the AAP enthused by the fact it came second in the Surat Municipal Corporation Elections on its first try is doing everything it can to portray itself as the future of Gujarat and the only party which can defeat the BJP as the Congress has been in opposition for so long.
 The MIM too is making inroads among the Muslim community which is losing faith in the ability of Congress to win an election

 Gujarat Assembly Election 2022 Opinion polls: Google Trends

 Gujarat Assembly Election 2022 Opinion polls: Latest News

 Gujarat Assembly Election 2022 Opinion polls: Latest Videos